kparkov/kparkovs-awesome/dotfiles/README.md

 ./install win
 ```

-This has not yet been tested on Mac, and should be tested thoroughly before using.
+**This has not yet been tested on Mac, and should be tested thoroughly before using**.

 ## Resources